Skip to Content

 The village is packed carefully into bins.
 They are labeled 1 of 5, 2 of 5 and so on.
 I’ve had to change the numbers a few times as I’ve added bins.

-plastic bins piled in storage
+village bins piled on storage shelves

 The lights wrapped into the towels go a few at a time on top of the bins for padding.